stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

         ...
         return (mapped_x,mapped_y)

-In addition to changing the X and Y data in the current :py:class:`AnalyseFile` instance, two new metadata keys, *Stitching Coefficient* and *Stitching Coeffient Errors*, with the co-efficients used to modify the scan data.
+In addition to changing the X and Y data in the current :py:class:`AnalysisMixin` instance, two new metadata keys, *Stitching Coefficient* and *Stitching Coeffient Errors*, with the co-efficients used to modify the scan data.